 Shannon Mustipher (Rizzoli, $30)

 The beverage director of Brooklyn rum bar Glady’s, Mustipher focuses on de-mystifying Tiki by focusing on ingredients and flavors.
-Basic “foundational cocktails” lead into Tiki classics and from there to more complex tropical drinks such as those involving fat-washing or unusual additions like avocado.
+Basic “foundational cocktails” lead into Tiki classics and more complex tropical drinks from there, such as those that involve fat-washing or unusual additions like avocado.

 Preview: “Pineapple syrup is one of my personal favorites, which I frequently use in place of simple syrup to give any cocktail an extra tropical gloss.”
 She combines a double batch of simple syrup (2 cups each of sugar and water) with about 2 cups of chopped pineapple in an airtight container, which steeps, refrigerated, for 48 hours.
 After straining out the solids, the pineapple syrup is ready for drinks like a pineapple-accented Daiquiri.